euroscipy/www.euroscipy.org/content/pages/2017/index.md

 ### Fees

-Registration will open beggining of June.
+Registration will open beginning of June.

 |               |                       |
 |---------------|-----------------------|-------------